 United States; economic history; capitalism; global and comparative history; legal history; intellectual history; slavery and emancipation

-I am a historian of economic life in the United States.
-My work spans the nineteenth and twentieth centuries and is preoccupied increasingly with global and comparative questions.
+I am a historian of economic life in the United States, with interests in the relationships between business and economic history, political economy, legal history, and the history of ideas.
+My research and teaching span the nineteenth and twentieth centuries and are increasingly preoccupied with global and comparative questions.

 I am currently at work on a number of projects.
 The first is an interpretive history of US capitalism, Ages of American Capitalism, which is forthcoming from Random House.
 The book narrates American economic life from British colonial settlement to the great recession of 2008.
 A related article, “Capital as Process and the History of Capitalism,” is forthcoming from the Business History Review.